About the Ha-Ha

 Q) What are the typical sailing conditions?

-A) There are three legs in each Ha-Ha, so there have been 42 legs to date.
-Of those 42 legs, only two of them have been upwind.
+A) There are three legs in each Ha-Ha, so there have been over 90 legs to date.
+Of those legs, only two of them have been upwind.
 Indeed, the typical Ha-Ha conditions are light-to-moderate following winds with small-to-moderate seas.
-But the Pacific Ocean is not a controlled environment so, while conditions are generally benign, you nonetheless must be prepared for the very slight possibility of heavy weather.
-Commanders Weather, which does forecasting for many of the best racing boats in the world, will provide forecasts which will be passed along during the roll call each morning.
+But the Pacific Ocean is not a controlled environment, so while conditions are generally benign, you nonetheless must be prepared for the possibility of heavy weather.
+Weather forecasts will be passed along during the roll call while in port.
 But remember, a forecast is a prediction, not a guarantee.

 Q) What sort of facilities and services can be found along the way?

-A) The two stops along the way are Turtle Bay, a dusty but loveable fishing village far off the main road, and primitive Bahia Santa Maria, which is truly out in the middle of nowhere.
-The former has a couple of small tiendas, a few low-capacity restaurants, an Internet cafe and usually some diesel.
-It does not have ATMS, banks, McDonalds, boatyards or spas.
-Bahia Santa Maria has nothing — except a restaurant that magically appears one day a year, with a rock ‘n roll band, just for the Ha-Ha.
-You need to be self-sufficient from San Diego to Cabo.
-For for facilities and services in California and Mexico and on the Internet, see our list of Sponsors.
+A) The two stops along the way are Turtle Bay, a dusty but charming fishing village far off the main road, and primitive Bahia Santa Maria, which is truly out in the middle of nowhere.
+The former has a couple of small tiendas, a few low-capacity restaurants, an internet cafe, and usually some diesel.
+It does not have banks, McDonald's, boatyards, or spas.
+Bahia Santa Maria has nothing — except a restaurant that magically appears one day a year, along with a rock ‘n roll band, just for the Ha-Ha.
+You need to be pretty self-sufficient from San Diego to Cabo.
+Many of the Ha-Ha's sponsors offer services in either California or Mexico.

 Q) How much is the entry fee?

-A) This year’s entry fee is $350 per boat.
-(However, if you are under 35, or your boat is under 35 feet, you can pay the discounted rate of $300.)
-The fees are up slightly this year to cover increased liability costs.
-Nonetheless, it’s still only about 25% of the cost of similar two-week rallies elsewhere in the States and around the world.
+A) The entry fee is a non-refundable $545 per boat before June 1, and $595 after.
+(However, if you are under 35, or your boat is under 35 feet, we offer a discounted rate of $500 before June 1 and $550 after.)
+These rates are only about 25% of the cost of similar two-week rallies elsewhere in the States and around the world.

 Q) How do I sign up?

-Q) Is there any reason to sign up now, rather than waiting until the last minute?
+Q) Is there any reason to sign up early, rather than waiting until the last minute?

 Q) What do I get for my entry fee?